robotic-visual-instruction/RoVI-Book/README.md

 ![RoVI-Book Dataset Example](images/screenshot-20250712-184944.png)

-This is an example to demonstrate the RoVI Book dataset, adapted from the Open-X Embodiments dataset [13].
+This is an example to demonstrate the RoVI Book dataset, adapted from the Open-X Embodiments dataset.
 The bottom displays the proportion of each task type.

 ## Introduction
 RoVI-Book is a dataset focused on robotic manipulation and visual understanding for robotic visual instruction.
 The dataset contains a large collection of sequential images capturing robot operations, covering both single-step and multi-step manipulation scenarios.